jenelaineDC/jenelaineDC/README.md

 ### 🙋‍♀️ About Me:
 - 🌟 Aspiring Data Scientist and Machine Learning Engineer
 - 🌏 Originally from the Philippines, currently living in Eastern Europe
-- 🏭 7+ years of experience in manufacturing environment with strong proficiency in Lean Principles, Operational Excellence, and Integrated Work Systems
+- 🏭 7+ years of experience in manufacturing environment with strong proficiency in Lean Principles, Operational Excellence, TPM and Integrated Work Systems

 ---